localstack/docs/content/en/tools/cloud-pods/pods-cli/index.md

   -m, --message TEXT     Add a comment describing the version.
   -n, --name TEXT        Name of the Cloud Pod.
   -s, --services TEXT    Comma-delimited list of services to push in the pods (all by default).
-  --overwrite BOOLEAN    Overwrite a version with the content from the latest snapshot of the selected
+  --overwrite BOOLEAN    Overwrite a version with the content from the latest snapshot of the selected version.
-                         version.
   -v, --version INTEGER  Version to overwrite.
-Works with `--overwrite`
+Works with `--overwrite`.
+  --visibility TEXT      Set the visibility of the Cloud Pod [`public` or `private`].
+Does not create a new version.
 ```
 ### versions